Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

   and resetting the [=Connection=].
 Therefore,
   the two procedures for media ingest in
   these two common workflows are presented
-  as separately in different profiles.
+  as separately in different interfaces.

-  Nevertheless, when using the Common Media Application  Format for the [=media objects=] some level of compatibility between the profiles can be achieved.
+  Nevertheless, when using the Common Media Application  Format for the [=media objects=] some level of compatibility between the interfaces can be achieved.

    <pre>